EducationalTestingService/rsmtool/doc/contributing.rst

 5. Run ``pip install -e .`` to install rsmtool into the environment in editable mode which is what we need for development.

+6. Create a new git branch with a useful and descriptive name.

-6. Make your changes and add tests.
+7. Make your changes and add tests.
 See the next section for more on writing new tests.

-7. Run ``nosetests -v --nologcapture tests`` to run the tests.
+8. Run ``nosetests -v --nologcapture tests`` to run the tests.
 We use the ``--nologcapture`` switch since otherwise test failures for some tests tend to produce very long Jupyter notebook traces.

 RSMTool tests
 -------------